The Everett Herald: History

+On December 15, 1891, the first issue of The Everett Herald was published.
+It was backed by John E. McManus and other members of the Mitchell Land Co., and edited by James N. Bradley, managing editor of the Tacoma Globe.
+In May 1892, McManus disposed of his interests in The Herald to Bradley and Albert B. Bailey.
+The paper ceased publication during the Panic of 1893.

+In January 1897, The Everett Herald, Everett Democrat, Snohomish Independent merged to form the Everett Independent under the ownership of J.W.
+Frame.
+By March 1898, it was owned and operated by W.E.
+Rothery.
+Major H.W.
+Patton purchased the paper from Rothery in April 1899.
+At that time the paper had a circulation of 300.

 Sam Perkins (1901–1905)

-The first newspaper to be called The Everett Herald was established in 1891 and ceased publication during the Panic of 1893.
-The second incarnation came years later when Sydney "Sam" Albert Perkins, a proprietor of two Tacoma newspapers, purchased the Everett Independent circa January 1901 and renamed to The Everett Herald.
+Sydney "Sam" Albert Perkins, a proprietor of two Tacoma newspapers, purchased the Independent in January 1901 and renamed to The Everett Herald.
 The first issue of the newly christened paper published on February 11, 1901 with Samuel E. Wharton serving as its editor.
 A 1908 book covering the history of Snohomish County lists both Perkins and Wharton as the newspaper's founders.

-On March 14, 1903, The Everett Herald Company purchased a double corner lot on Colby Avenue and Wall Street for construction of a three-story brick building, which would make it the only paper on the Puget Sound to own the building it occupies.
+On March 14, 1903, The Everett Herald Company purchased a double corner lot on Colby Avenue and Wall Street for construction of a three-story brick building, which would make it the only paper in the Puget Sound to own the building it occupies.
 Once complete, the site would house The Heralds newspaper plant equipped with new machinery including a linotype machine from a New York factory, a double-feed Dispatch press and a Whitlock cylinder press.
 The Herald was to be enlarged to an eight-page seven-column paper, the same size as newspapers in Seattle and Tacoma.